bertonni/laravue/README.md

 # laravue

-A vue api getting/sending data to a laravel api
+A vue application sending/fetching data to/from a laravel api

 ### How to setup